New class: Milovan Đilas' analysis

-Đilas posited that the new class' specific relationship to the means of production was one of collective political control, and that the new class' property form was political control.
+Đilas posited that the new class's specific relationship to the means of production was one of collective political control, and that the new class's property form was political control.
 For Đilas, the new class not only seeks expanded material reproduction to politically justify its existence to the working class but also seeks expanded reproduction of political control as a form of property in itself.
 This can be compared to the capitalist who seeks expanded value through increased sharemarket values, even though the sharemarket itself does not necessarily reflect an increase in the value of commodities produced. Đilas used this argument about property forms to indicate why the new class sought parades, marches and spectacles despite this activity lowering the levels of material productivity. Đilas proposed that the new class only slowly came to self-consciousness of itself as a class.
-On arriving at a full self-consciousness the initial project undertaken would be massive industrialisation in order to cement the external security of the new class' rule against foreign or alternative ruling classes.
-In Đilas' schema, this approximated the 1930s and 1940s in the Soviet Union.
+On arriving at a full self-consciousness, the initial project undertaken would be massive industrialisation in order to cement the external security of the new class's rule against foreign or alternative ruling classes.
+In Đilas's schema, this approximated the 1930s and 1940s in the Soviet Union.
 As the new class suborns all other interests to its own security during this period, it freely executes and purges its own members in order to achieve its major goal of security as a ruling class.
 After security has been achieved, the new class pursues a policy of moderation towards its own members, effectively granting material rewards and freedom of thought and action within the new class, so long as this freedom is not used to undermine the rule of the new class. Đilas identified this period as the period of Khrushchev's government in the Soviet Union.
-Due to the emergence of conflicts of policy within the new class, the potential for palace coups, or populist revolutions is possible, as experienced in Poland and Hungary, respectively.
+Due to the emergence of conflicts of policy within the new class, the potential for palace coups, or the possibility of populist revolutions, as experienced in Poland and Hungary, respectively.
 Finally, Đilas predicted a period of economic decline, as the political future of the new class was consolidated around a staid programme of corruption and self-interest at the expense of other social classes.
 This can be interpreted as a prediction of the Leonid Brezhnev so-called Era of Stagnation by Đilas. Đilas also heavily criticized Soviet imperialist practices for violating the national sovereignty of Eastern European countries and the unequal price exchange in trade between the USSR and these republics.
 He predicted that these countries would desire more sovereignty and independence from the totalitarian communist imperialist system.
 This can be interpreted as the prediction of Revolutions of 1989.